NexPlayer/iOS-SDK/properties.md

 The value of each property is an unsigned integer.
 For some properties, it may be necessary to cast this to a different type.
 See the individual property documentation for details.
 If no type is specified, it is safe to treat the property as an unsigned integer.

-> **Note** Members of the enumeration that have not been documented, as well as values that have not yet been used are subject to change in future versions.
-Do not access or change undocumented properties, or your code may behave unpredictably and may break in future versions.

 ## enum NXProperty

 Property identifiers.